The Save the Cat Beat Sheet: How Universal Is It?

 Rites Of Passage | a life transition.
 Often a coming-of-age story, but this applies to other life transitions too. | The Kite Runner |

-But what if we flip this around and view Save the Cat! as a cultural artefact?
+But what if we flip this around and view Save the Cat! as an Anglo-American cultural artefact?

 Once upon a time (well, in 1978), the French anthropologist Claude Lévi-Strauss, wrote a book called Myth and Meaning: Cracking the Code of Culture.
 In this book, moreover, he attempted to break down myths found across the range of human societies into repeating elements that joined together, which he called mythemes.
 These are, for instance, like discrete musical notes on a piano that can be combined in different ways to produce different songs (stories).
 For the linguists among you, this idea is incredibly similar to Noam Chomsky’s claims about a universal grammar.